davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 ## credits

-i would like to credit Baigalmaa Baatar for helping me and many other students on this project.
+i would like to credit Baigalmaa Baatar and mcombeau for helping me and many other students on this project.

 and i would also like to thank my parents whom i love very much ***cries*** and my brothers ***wipes fake tear*** this is the greatest day of my life ***everyone is clapping*** thank you so much ***torrent of applause*** 🏆️